DiamondLightSource/SuRVoS/docs/installation.md

 **(Windows)** Just double click on the installer and follow instructions.

-**(MacOSX)** Just double click on the installer and follow instructions.

 **(Linux)** Run the *.sh script that you downloaded (e.g. `./miniconda.sh` or  `./Anaconda3-2019.10-Linux-x86_64.sh`)

 ## 2. Install SuRVoS from conda channel

-We recommend creating a Python 3.6 [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) for installation of SuRVoS.
+We recommend creating a Python 3.6 [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for installation of SuRVoS.

+On linux, open a terminal.
+On windows open Anaconda Prompt.

 ```bash
 $> conda create -n survos-env python=3.6